 After recording, archive your recordings in that source format.
 Transcoding to telephony standard will degrade the audio quality to a large degree, and by keeping a high-quality archive you have the option of reusing the source material.

 Use an audio software editing program such as Audacity (a very suitable freeware utility) to trim leading and trailing silence from the recording, to normalize the volume, and to apply and equalization to the source file.

-If you have stereo sources, convert these to mono and prior to your Twilio upload.
+If you have stereo sources, convert these to mono and prior to uploading to your server for use with Twilio.
 This enables you to monitor the audio for any stereo-to-mono phase artifacts.

 Sample Rate Conversion & Transcoding

 Keep in mind that there will be unavoidable compression artifacts once the file is transcoded to 8-bit uLaw.
 These will manifest mostly as loss of transient response.
 Also keep in mind that playback on a mobile device will sound considerably worse than a landline phone, due to additional transcoding to GSM format and the adverse impact of poor cell reception.